nyankosan2828/furima-28887/README.md

 ## Association

 - belongs_to: user, dependent: :destroy
-- has_one: item, dependent: :destroy
+- belongs_to: item, dependent: :destroy
 - has_one: shopping_address, dependent: :destroy

 ## active_hash